WistfulHopes/NightSkyEngineSite/content/about.md

 ## What are some key features of Night Sky Engine?

 Using the Blueprint system and exposed native functions, Night Sky Engine allows for very in-depth control of character states.
-States are event-driven with many callback functions, and those functions can be extended to add movement, control frame data, create timers, and more.
+States are quite robust, allowing extension to add movement, control frame data, create timers, and more.

 Night Sky Engine also allows for both 2D sprite-based characters and 3D characters.
 As an added bonus, there's support for both traditionally animated 3D characters, and Arc System Works-like animated 3D characters.